Advice for Program Review Committee Chairs

 - The faculty uses assessment data to improve the program.

 - The academic program plays a substantive and meaningful role in the department, in clear relation to the departmental mission and purpose.

 - The overall department context supports each program.
 For example: faculty research; departmental service; administration and operations; climate; alumni engagement and/or opportunities for development contribute to student learning in the program.

 Preparing the review committee report

 As the program review committee chair, you will draft a brief report (2-10 pages) based on notes taken at the review committee meeting.
-A template for the review committee report is available at [link material in progress].
 Any topic that is noteworthy (whether to be celebrated or remediated) should be included in the report.
 Failure to mention topic below (positive or negative) will be interpreted as the committee’s endorsement of an acceptable status quo.
 Circulate a draft report for review by committee members and provide a deadline for responding.
 It may take a couple of iterations of review to satisfy all members of the review committee.
 If the report becomes more complicated to complete and consensus is difficult to achieve via email, then an additional review committee meeting may be required.

 After all of the committee members are satisfied with the report, it should be submitted to the dean or other university official (copy to all the committee members), as requested in the charge to the committee.

 Usually, the work of the committee is completed when the report is submitted.
 If the committee placed conditions or restrictions on the program, then the committee may have an on‐going evaluative role.
 Details will be determined on a case by case basis.